Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

  4. Switch expression with colon syntax (Java 12 Switch expression)

-In this blog post we will try to calculate yearly bonus percentage for Employee objects.
+In this blog post, we will try to calculate the yearly bonus percentage for Employee objects.
-We will do same exercise using all above 4 different ways.
-Will cover some more cases at the end of this post.
+We will do the same exercise using all the above 4 different ways, will cover some more cases at the end of this post.

 Employee class :